Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-troubleshooting-english.rst

 **Issue #5**: Execution seems to be blocked right after having been triggered.
 ------------------------------------------------------------------------------

-This may happen (albeit now on very rare cases; or, possibly, never anymore) if using a virtualized environment (ex: VMWare or VirtualBox).
+This may happen (albeit now on very rare cases; or, possibly, never anymore) if using a virtualized environment (e.g. VMWare or VirtualBox).
 Indeed there used to be, with some unspecified configurations, a general problem related to timers and message receiving, and apparently Sim-Diasca was not the culprit here (as unrelated applications were affected similarly).
 Erlang was maybe not guilty either, as possibly related issues were reported on the VMWare side.

 Anyway, because of these problems and of the incurred performance penalty, *the use of virtualized environments should be avoided* here; at least one should develop and test one's simulation on a real hardware before considering running it in a virtualized form.

 Another cause of a launched computing node not being found and resulting in a time-out might be an inconsistent name resolution (see issue #3).

-For example, beware of specifying in ``/etc/resolv.conf`` a wrong domain in the ``domain`` entry (ex: ``bar.org`` instead of ``foo.org``) .
+For example, beware of specifying in ``/etc/resolv.conf`` a wrong domain in the ``domain`` entry (e.g. ``bar.org`` instead of ``foo.org``) .
 Otherwise your user node may try to reach ``A_COMPUTING_NODE_NAME@HOST.foo.org`` whereas this one will believe its own name actually is ``A_COMPUTING_NODE_NAME@HOST.bar.org`` and thus will not respond - leading to Sim-Diasca freezing at start-up before automatically timing-out.
 If in doubt and having the relevant permissions, one may comment-out the ``domain`` information, at least for a first troubleshooting.